 Dealing with Council Tax arrears

-If you’ve missed a Council Tax payment, you’re in 'arrears' - this means you owe money to your council.
+If you’ve missed a council tax payment, you’re in 'arrears' - this means you owe money to your council.

 Council Tax arrears is a 'priority debt'.
 This means you need to pay it before debts like credit cards.

-If you can’t pay your Council Tax
+If you can’t pay your council tax

-If you're on a low income, you might be able to get a reduction on your Council Tax bill.
+If you're on a low income, you might be able to get a reduction on your council tax bill.
 You can read more about getting help with your Council Tax.

-When you miss a Council Tax payment
+If you miss a council tax payment

 You’ll get a reminder from the council about 2 weeks after you miss a payment.